leo0514/vpc-on-classic-network/using-lbaas.md

 * HTTP
 * TCP

-Incoming HTTPS traffic is terminated at the load balancer, to allow for plain-text HTTP communication with the back-end server.
+Incoming HTTPS traffic is terminated at the load balancer to allow for plain-text HTTP communication with the back-end server.

-You may attach up to fifty (50) server instances to a back-end pool.
+You can attach up to fifty server instances to a back-end pool.
 Each attached server instance must have a port configured.
-The port may or may not be the same as front-end listener port.
+The port might or might not be the same as front-end listener port.

-The port range of 56500 to 56520 is reserved for management purposes; these ports cannot be used as front-end listener ports.
+The port range of `56500` to `56520` is reserved for management purposes; these ports cannot be used as front-end listener ports.
 {: note}

 ## Layer-7 load balancing
 {: #layer-7-load-balancing}

 Public and private load balancers both support Layer-7 load balancing.
 Data traffic is distributed based on configured policies and rules.
-A _policy_ defines the action--which means how the traffic is distributed--when the incoming request matches the rules associated with the policy.
+A _policy_ defines the action, which means how the traffic is distributed when the incoming request matches the rules associated with the policy.

 ### Layer-7 policy
 {: #layer-7-policy}

 A Layer-7 policy is associated with a listener, and only an HTTP or HTTPS listener.
 Each policy can have a set of rules.
 The policy is applied **only** when all its rules are matched.

-You may attach more than one policy to a listener.
+You can attach more than one policy to a listener.
 In general, a policy with the lowest priority is evaluated first.
 Priority must be unique for a given policy.

-If the incoming request does not match any of the policy rules, the request is redirected to the default pool of the listener, if the default pool is configured.
+If the incoming request does not match any of the policy rules, the request is redirected to the default pool of the listener if the default pool is configured.

 These are the supported actions for a Layer-7 policy: